-We also offer service dog prospect evaluations, puppy litter temperament tests, and ADI Public Access Testing at our off-property rate.
-We can test your dog to see if they have service dog potential, help you pick out your next puppy, and give your service dog a final ADI Public Access Test.
-Volhard Puppy Aptitude Testing also offered.
+We also offer service dog prospect evaluations, puppy litter temperament tests, at our off-property rate.
+We can test your dog to see if they have service dog potential, or help you pick out your next puppy.

 If training sessions happen in person, we charge $100/hour.
 If training sessions are done via FaceTime or GoogleMeets then we charge $75/hour.
 We encourage all family members to attend training sessions!